reiniiriarios/chromaticity-color-utilities/README.md

 let color3 = color1.modify('blend', {
   with: color2,   // REQUIRED, can be any color of any type
   amount: number, // optional, 0 - 1, defaults to 0.5
-  method: string  // optional, defaults to 'rgb'
+  method: string, // optional, defaults to 'rgb'
+  round: boolean  // optional, defaults to true
 })

 // e.g.